Toggle Contrast

 ‘Tackling Childhood Neglect in Birmingham’

-To watch the recorded sessions in full screen, click the ‘V’ button in the bottom right-hand corner of the video player toolbar.
+To watch the recorded sessions in full screen, click the ‘Vimeo’ button in the bottom right-hand corner of the video player toolbar.

 Tackling the Normalisation of Neglect – Learning from Child Protection Reviews